LogtalkDotOrg/logtalk.org/_posts/2009-02-11-making-your-logtalk-objects-multi-threading-ready.md

 Even if you're not currently using Logtalk [high-level multi-threading support](https://logtalk.org/manuals/userman/threads.html) to speed up your application in your shining new multi-core hardware, it's quite easy to make your Logtalk objects and libraries multi-threading ready.
 Here's how:

 First, locate all your objects defining predicates that have side-effects.
 For example, predicates that perform input/output operations or use the (object) dynamic database.
-Second, add `<a href="https://logtalk.org/manuals/refman/directives/synchronized1.html">synchronized/1</a>` directives for those predicates.
+Second, add [`synchronized/1`](https://logtalk.org/manuals/refman/directives/synchronized_1.html) directives for those predicates.
 Third, well, there is not third step.

 A simple example, based on the Logtalk `gensym` library object: